 After the COVID-19 pandemic outbreak, TAIEX instrument adapted to the new reality and enforced new working methods and digital solutions which continue to enrich the activities offered even after the pandemic restrictions had been lifted.
-In this regard, the successful experience of the digital leap in the context of the COVID-19 pandemic and its effects on travel and face-to-face events has confirmed the ability of TAIEX to offer assistance via digital means.
+In this regard, the successful experience of the digital leap in the context of COVID-19 pandemic and its effects on travel and face-to-face events has confirmed the ability of TAIEX to offer assistance via digital means.
 This digital leap will contribute to a more effective assistance complementing in-person activities with other digital means (such as online and hybrid activities).
 It results in a wider accessibility to the activities implemented and greening the instrument while maintaining the same high-quality features.

-At the same time, the participation in certain circumstances of experts from partner countries will provide a new multi-stakeholder approach to TAIEX activities, while expertise from the EU Member States remains the core of the assistance.
-Triangulation (or "South-South" cooperation) of experts will complement and enrich regional peer learning among partners who face similar challenges and processes.
+At the same time, the participation in certain circumstances of experts from beneficiary countries will provide a new multi-stakeholder approach to TAIEX activities, while expertise from EU Member States remains the core of the assistance.
+Regional cooperation will complement and enrich regional peer learning among beneficiaries who face similar challenges and processes.